-The Series C Bonds are governed by English law and are constituted by and subject to the provisions of a trust deed dated 15 October 2012 (as amended and restated by a supplemental trust deed dated 15 May 2013, a second supplemental trust deed dated 3 June 2013, a third supplemental trust deed dated 14 June 2013, a deed of replacement of trustee dated 19 June 2013, a fourth supplemental trust deed dated 24 July 2013, a fifth supplemental trust deed dated 24 February 2014, a sixth supplemental trust deed dated 15 April 2014, a seventh supplemental trust deed dated 19 June 2014, an eighth supplemental trust deed dated 29 October 2014, a ninth supplemental trust deed dated 15 December 2014, a tenth supplemental trust deed dated 17 April 2015 and as supplemented, amended and/or restated from time to time) (the "Trust Deed").
-The Trust Deed also constitutes the Series D Bonds, the Original Series E Bonds, and will constitute the Further Series E Bonds.
+The Series C Bonds are governed by English law and are constituted by and subject to the provisions of a trust deed dated 15 October 2012 (as amended and restated by a supplemental trust deed dated 15 May 2013, a second supplemental trust deed dated 3 June 2013, a third supplemental trust deed dated 14 June 2013, a deed of replacement of trustee dated 19 June

+2013, a fourth supplemental trust deed dated 24 July 2013, a fifth supplemental trust deed dated 24 February 2014, a sixth supplemental trust deed dated 15 April 2014, a seventh supplemental trust deed dated 19 June 2014, an eighth supplemental trust deed dated 29 October 2014, a ninth supplemental trust deed dated 15 December 2014 and as supplemented, amended and/or restated from time to time) (the "Trust Deed").
+The Trust Deed also constitutes the Series D Bonds, and will constitute the Series E Bonds.
 The Trust Deed previously also constituted convertible bonds issued in October 2012 (which were converted into shares and/or redeemed in full by end of October 2013) and the Series B Bonds (which were redeemed in full on 5 January 2015).
-Prudential Trustee Company Limited is appointed as Trustee.
+The Trustee (being Prudential Trustee Company Limited) is appointed as trustee.